yashumani/MLOPS_SOLUTION_ACCELRATOR/docs/OPERATIONAL_RUNBOOKS/registered_model_smoke.md

 a unique path under `qualification/registered-model-smoke`.
 This avoids the workspace default datastore and records the exact evidence URI in the local submission record.
+The submission record is written immediately after Azure accepts the job and is updated after terminal status observation.
+If SDK log streaming fails, the submitter warns and refreshes the authoritative job status without submitting a duplicate.
 The default evidence record is written under `$MLOPS_STATE_DIR/registered_model_smokes`, or `~/.mlops` when that variable is not set.